Metacor/Minecraft-Speedrun-Guide/readme.md

 	* Netherrack isn't flammable, and it's very fast to Mine (0.1s with an Iron Pickaxe)
 * if there is a far away Ghast attacking you, quickly lower your Render Distance to 2
 	* [This will usually despawn the Ghast](https://youtu.be/tWVrxt0G6r0?t=696)
 		* *You can turn your Render Distance back up after it disappears*
-	* *if the Ghast is close, just reflect its attack back at it*
+	* *if the Ghast is too close, just reflect its attack back at it*
 * When running across Soul Sand, either [jump with Blocks](https://youtu.be/LdY59umJcuA?t=460), or [run along the edges](https://youtu.be/7mRh3TWajn0)
 	* *this will also work on other movement impairing Blocks, such as Magma and Ice*
 * if you find Nether Gold Ore while travelling to a Bastion, consider Mining it and making [Gold Boots](https://i.imgur.com/QrAbJ35.webp)